 - Click on the member name of the member you wish to revoke moderatorship from

 - Hover your mouse on the user's profile and then click on "Revoke Moderator" icon

-I would like to assign a new moderator for my school community
+How do I assign a new moderator for my school community?

 Only a moderator can assing a new moderator for the school community.
 To assign a new moderator for your school community,